List of Nintendo development teams: Main offices

-Nintendo owns several buildings throughout Kyoto and Tokyo housing subsidiary and affiliated companies.
-One of the more famous buildings was the Nihonbashi, Chuo-ku, Tokyo building – previously known as the Nintendo Tokyo Prefecture Building – was jokingly called The Pokémon Building, accommodates the complete Pokémon family which included The Pokémon Company, Creatures Inc., and Genius Sonority.
+Nintendo owns several buildings throughout Kyoto and Tokyo, housing subsidiary and affiliated companies.
+One of the more famous buildings was the Nihonbashi, Chuo-ku, Tokyo building – previously known as the Nintendo Tokyo Prefecture Building – was jokingly called The Pokémon Building, formerly accommodated the complete Pokémon family which included The Pokémon Company, Creatures Inc., and Genius Sonority.
+It was also to home to HAL Laboratory's Tokyo R&D Center and Warpstar's Tokyo office until 2003, where they moved into HAL's office in the Nintendo Kanda Building in Sudachō in 2003, which housed Creatures Inc. until 2001.
+Genius Sonority would move out of the building to a new building in Kanda in 2005, while Nintendo would fully move out of the building when The Pokémon Company and Creatures relocated their offices to Kaigan and Gobanchō, respectively in 2007.
+The Asakusabashi building used to be the headquarters of NDcube until 2004, when they moved out to a nearby building.

 In 2020, Nintendo revealed that they were going to unify all four of their buildings in Tokyo into just one.
 With this, several divisions and affiliated companies came to be together in the same building, including Game Freak, Nintendo's subsidiary 1-Up Studio and after 13 years, HAL Laboratory with its Tokyo studio and headquarters.

-Beginning in 2021, it was revealed Nintendo was planning to expand internal operations by renting an adjacent upcoming city facility and building a new development office next to the already existing Kyoto Research Institute.
-In April 2022, it was revealed Nintendo had acquired adjacent land to their headquarters, with plans to construct another development office there to open in 2027.
+In 2021, The Nikkei reported that Nintendo was planning to expand internal development by renting an office facility adjacent to their headquarters and building a new development office around the site of their former headquarters.
+The latter plan was later revealed in April 2022, as Nintendo acquired land next to their headquarters to be used as another development office, which was slated to open in 2027, but was later moved to 2028.